iotaledger/documentation/channels/0.1/introduction/get-started.md

     let message = author.sign_packet(&announcement_link, &public_payload, &private_payload)?;
     ```

-    The `SignedPacket` message references the `Announce` message because it contains information that allows the subscriber to authenticate the signed message.
+    The `SignedPacket` message references the `Announce` message because it contains the information that allows the subscriber to authenticate the signed message.

     :::info:
-    You can also reference `ChangeKey` messages in `SignedPacket` messages.

-    Or, if you want to encrypt the `private_payload` argument, you should reference a `Keyload` message.
+    If you want to encrypt the `private_payload` argument, you should reference a `Keyload` message.
     :::

 6. Publish the message on the channel